 Sixdots Bar and Restaurant POS Software

-Sixdots digital menu technology integrates seamlessly with most major POS systems, including Toast, Square, and Stripe, so the setup process is quick and easy.
+Sixdots digital menu technology integrates seamlessly with most major POS systems, including Toast, Square, Oracle Micros, and NCR Aloha, so the setup process is quick and easy.

 What does POS stand for in restaurants?